 Marian is a former reporter for The Philadelphia Inquirer, where she specialized in health issues.
 She founded Healthy NewsWorks (formerly Healthy Times) in 2003 with second-grade teacher Susan Spencer in order to engage young journalists in writing about health, nutrition, fitness, and safety issues that affect schools and local communities.
-Since 2006, Marian has led the expansion of the Healthy NewsWorks program in more than a dozen elementary and middle schools in southeastern Pennsylvania.
+Since 2006, Marian has led the expansion of the Healthy NewsWorks program in more than 30 elementary and middle schools in southeastern Pennsylvania.

 During her career at The Inquirer, Marian covered topics including obesity, teenage driving, health insurance, and managed care.
 With an Inquirer colleague, she was a finalist for the Pulitzer Prize in National Reporting for a series on the high costs of prescription drugs.
 The series was later turned into the book, Making Medicine, Making Money.
 She also wrote Covering Obesity: A Guide for Reporters for the Association of Health Care Journalists.

 Marian also worked for The Albuquerque (N.M.)
 Tribune as a medical and science writer and for The Anniston (Ala.)
 Star as a news reporter, copy editor, and sports reporter.

 She earned a B.A. magna cum laude in political science from Duke University and she received a Rotary Fellowship in Journalism to attend the University of Canterbury in Christchurch, New Zealand.